 You’re busy.
 So, here’s a snapshot of the above FAQ section, made especially for skimmers:

-- Who is eligible?
-Employees who earn under $4,000 gross biweekly
+- Who was eligible?
+Employees who earn under $4,000 biweekly, or $104,000 per year

 - What about employers?
 Employers are able to defer the employer Social Security tax portion under the CARES Act